 - Tip Load!
-The maximum stacking limitation is five cubes high in a minimum two column display wall. - The display wall must be properly anchored anytime the wall is two rows or higher to prevent tipping and provide stability.
+The maximum stacking limitation is three cubes high in a minimum two column display wall.
+Cubes may be stacked up to five cubes high with a custom pedestal. - The display wall must be properly anchored anytime the wall is two rows or higher to prevent tipping and provide stability.
 Use all the hardware provided to fasten the display cubes to the support structure.
-See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 19. - When stacking display cubes, they must be installed on a level surface.
+See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 18. - When stacking display cubes, they must be installed on a level surface.
 If the surface is not level, the stacked cubes could tip over and cause damage to the cubes or personal injury.

 Stacking limitations apply to all the display cube models.
-Christie recommends either using tiebacks or lag bolts to secure the display wall.
+Christie recommends using tiebacks and lag bolts to secure the display wall.

-For details, see Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 19.
+For details, see Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 18.